 “I’ll do that.
 Is there a toilet around here?” she demanded, craning her head.
 He pointed at an alcove and she grinned.
 “Back in a sec.”

 “You sure you know what you’re doing, Nash?” he muttered, then shook his head.
 “Yeah, that’s what I thought.”

-Alyea came back just as the waitress brought their stuff, put down the loaded tray and walked off.
+Alyea came back just as the waitress brought a loaded tray and walked off.
 Alyea reached for the shake and slurped noisily through the straw.
 Giving him a sheepish smile, she took a big bite out of the muffin.
 Chuckling, Bannon stirred milk and a sugar stick into his coffee.
 Taking a sip, he leaned back.